-Setting Button Set the zoom to the largest possible view 0 Change colors (change the background color) Ø Switch between 2-D and 3-D mode.
-If 3-D mode is active, you can rotate and tilt the view with the right mouse button Set the unit of measure (mm or inches) of the DXF file.
-The TNC then outputs the contour program and the machining positions in this unit of measure mm inch The resolution specifies how many decimal places the TNC should use when generating 0,01 0,001 the contour program.
-Default setting: 4 decimal places (equivalent to resolution of 0.1 $\mu$ m when the unit of measure MM is active).
+Setting Button Set the zoom to the largest possible view 0 Change colors (change the background color) Switch between 2-D and 3-D mode.
+If 3-D mode is active, you can rotate and tilt the view with the right mouse button 4 Set the unit of measure (mm or inches) of the DXF file.
+The TNC then outputs the contour program and the machining positions in this unit of measure mm inch The resolution specifies how many decimal places the TNC should use when generating the contour program.
+Default setting: 4 decimal places (equivalent to resolution of 0.1 μm when the unit of measure MM is active).
+0,01 0,001

-Setting Button

-Contour transfer mode, set the tolerance: The tolerance specifies how far apart neighboring contour elements may be from each other.
-You can use the tolerance to compensate for inaccuracies that occurred when the drawing was made.
-The default setting depends on the extent of the entire DXF file

-The mode for point transfer on circles and circle segments determines whether the TNC automatically loads the circle center point when selecting machining positions via mouse click (OFF), or if additional points on the circle should be shown as well.

-- OFF Do not show additional points on the circle.
-Assume the circle center point directly when a circle or arc is clicked - ON Show additional points on the circle.
-Assume each desired circle point by clicking it

-Mode for point assumption: Specify whether the TNC should display the tool path during selection of machining positions.

-Please note that you must set the correct unit of measure, since the DXF file does not contain any such information.

-If you want to generate programs for older TNC controls, you must limit the resolution to three decimal places.
-In addition, you must remove the comments that the DXF converter inserts into the contour program.

-The TNC displays the active basic settings in the footer of the screen.
+Cartant Button tolerance contour el You can u inaccuraci was made ransfer mode, set the tolerance: The specifies how far apart neighboring lements may be from each other. se the tolerance to compensate for es that occurred when the drawing e.
+The default setting depends on the the entire DXF file circle seg automatic when sele click (OFF e for point transfer on circles and ments determines whether the TNC ally loads the circle center point ecting machining positions via mouse ), or if additional points on the circle shown as well. $\odot$ the circ directly ON Sh b not show additional points on the.
+Assume the circle center point when a circle or arc is clicked ow additional points on the circle. e each desired circle point by clicking the TNC s point assumption: Specify whether hould display the tool path during of machining positions.
+W Please note that you must set the comeasure, since the DXF file does not such information.
+If you want to generate programs for controls, you must limit the resolution decimal places.
+In addition, you must comments that the DXF converter in contour program. on to three st remove the